GARBANZO BEAN SALAD

 Dressing

-- 1/4 cup white wine vinegar (or red, Balsamic etc).
-If you can find infused vinegars (fig, blueberry, strawberry etc) then give them a try!
+(fig, blueberry, strawberry etc) then give them a try!
 Great way to add flavor without calories!

-- 1 TB Oregano, Rosemary or a Greek Style Seasoning Mix.
+or a Greek Style Seasoning Mix

-- 1 tsp Black pepper/salt etc
+- 1 tsp Black pepper

-- 1 TB Lemon Juice (You can sub some of the vinegar for more Lemon Juice and add some Olive or Flax Oil instead!)
+(You can sub some of the vinegar for more Lemon Juice and add some Olive or Flax Oil

-- Optional- 1 TB Olive Oil.
+- Optional- 1 TB Olive Oil

 Instructions:

-1. Cook Quinoa according to directions of package.
-I recommend boiling it in water/bouillon cube or broth mixture!
-Try adding a bit of sage and lemon juice to the water!
+to the water!
 Once cooked, remove from heat and let it cool (about 5-7min).

 3. Separately, mix the dressing ingredients, and pour over the salad.